Officers Club Services Ground: History

-The following season the Army played another first-class match against the touring West Indians, which ended in a draw.
+The following season, the Army played another first-class match against the touring West Indians, which ended in a draw.
 Of note was the Army's opening partnership of 286 in their first-innings between Reginald Hudson and Cyril Hamilton.
 This was the final first-class match held there before World War II, despite visits from the touring Australians in 1934 and 1938, and from the West Indians in 1939, none of which were rated first-class.
 A new pavilion was constructed to replace the original in 1936 and was opened by General Sir John Francis Gathorne-Hardy.

 Minor matches between various armed services teams and the Oxford University Authentics were played during the war.
 Following the end of the war, Hampshire returned to playing first-class cricket at the ground, playing two matches in 1948 against Cambridge University, which was drawn, and the Combined Services, which Hampshire won by an innings and 60 runs.
 These matches were the last first-class matches Hampshire would play there.
-First-class cricket wouldn't return until 1964, when the final first-class held there was played between the Combined Services and Oxford University.
+First-class cricket did not return until 1964, when the final first-class held there was played between the Combined Services and Oxford University.
 Both the Army and the Combined Services continued to play at the ground after this, doing so to this day.
 More recently, a Women's Twenty20 International was played there in 2011 between India Women and New Zealand Women, which India Women won by 3 wickets.